rail5/autobuild/manual/autobuild.1.md

 -r, \--remove-old-builds

-    Remove a given subdirectory under /var/autobuild/builds, and quit

-    If the given argument is 'all', remove everything under /var/autobuild/builds
+    Remove a given subdirectory under /var/autobuild/builds, and quit If the given argument is 'all', then remove everything under /var/autobuild/builds

 -s, \--setup

     Run the setup program (must be run as root)
     The setup program can automatically install (or reinstall) the build farm

 ## BUILD FARM OPTIONS
 -0, \--local